-Unofficial results for each election—including primary, general, municipal, and special elections— will be posted to this page shortly after 8:00 p.m. on election night.
+Unofficial results for each election—including primary, general, municipal, and special elections— are posted to this page shortly after 8:00 p.m. on election night.

 Results are considered official upon certification by the Pennsylvania Department of State.
-Official results for the November 7, 2023 Municipal Election are linked directly below.
 Official results for all past elections (through 2007) can be found on our Election Archive page, accessible below.

 Previous Election Results from Delaware County (Archives since 2007)